Get

 How to Socialize a Corgi

-Socialization helps Corgi get along with other dogs.
+Socialization helps Corgis get along with other dogs.
 It also reduces the chances of your pet showing aggression toward other dogs or humans.

-Socializing a Corgi involves familiarizing them with sounds, objects, people, sights, and smells they will most likely experience in a public setting.
-By exposing your Corgi to these stimuli regularly, you can help them become more comfortable and confident in social situations.
+Socializing a Corgi involves familiarizing them with sounds, objects, people, sights, and smells that they will most likely experience in a public setting.
+By exposing your dog to these stimuli regularly, you can help them become more comfortable and confident in social situations.

 Sounds

-Think of the sounds a dog will hear when you take them for a walk: cars, people talking, children playing.
-Although you can buy downloads with these sounds specifically composed for dog training, it’s easier and cheaper to find these sounds online.
+Think of the sounds that a dog will hear when you take them for a walk: cars, people talking, children playing, etc. Although you can buy downloads with these sounds specifically composed for dog training, it’s easier and cheaper to find these sounds online.

-Here are some sounds you should play for a Corgi:
+Here are a few sounds that you should play for a Corgi:

 • Sirens